Skip to main content

 FAQs

-Does Developmental Services Ontario (DSO) offer adult developmental services?
+Does DSO offer adult developmental services?

 No. DSO does not deliver any services, it is the access point for Ministry of Children, Community and Social Services (MCCSS) funded adult developmental services and supports.
 You must apply through DSO to see if you are eligible to receive services.